liyujiel/PythonDjango/README.md

 # PythonDjango
-Use Jango build a blog
+Use Django build a blog

 http://localhost:9000/admin/